Frequently Asked Questions (FAQ's)

-In the morning we are open from 9.00am to about 12.30am, and in the evenings from about 4.00pm to about 6.30pm.
+In the morning we are open from 9.00am to about 12.30am, and in the evenings until 4.00pm.
 There will usually be staff in the shop at other times depending on the days' diving schedule.
 We are open six days a week, and rest on Sundays.
 Our main phone (00 34 699 721 584) is a mobile and is monitored 24 hours a day, 7 days a week.

 Q.Can I pay by Credit Card?